Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 What is "data point level version control" and why does it matter?

 We built Oxen from the ground up to be able to version large data sets.
-This includes the ability to version many files at once as well as the ability to version the data associated with these files which we call "data point level version control".
+This includes the ability to version many files at once, as well as the ability to version the data associated with these files which we call "data point level version control".

 Machine learning is all about learning a mapping from inputs to outputs.
 Each input and output can be thought of as a data point.
 Examples of inputs could be an image, a video, a piece of text, an audio clip, or just a list of numeric [features](https://en.wikipedia.org/wiki/Feature_(machine_learning)) that represent the input at a higher level.
 Basic outputs are usually labels during [classification](https://en.wikipedia.org/wiki/Statistical_classification) and numeric values in the case of [regression](https://en.wikipedia.org/wiki/Regression_analysis).
 With the advent of [Generative AI](https://www.sequoiacap.com/article/generative-ai-a-creative-new-world/) outputs are also becoming more complex in the form of human readable text, images, videos and audio.